CMoliina/Final-Project/README.md

 ## Crypto Price Tracker App :iphone:
 This is my final university project.

- ***The idea is to show a list of ten altcoins and see the charts of each one using CoinGecko API.
-Also the users can registered in the app, this using Firebase.***
+ ***The idea is to show a list of fifty altcoins, see the charts of each one using CoinGecko API and save (or unsave) in Watchlist option your favorites coins.
+Also the users can read articles and breaking news headlines about crypto world.
+Another option is search news about business.
+All this using News API.***
 - by Camila Molina :chile:

 ### Remember: